SAP-samples/teched2025-DA260/exercises/ex7/README.md

    ![ex_09_07](images/ex_09_07.png)

-   A popup appears where you should select **Google Big Query** as the target connection.
+   A popup appears where you should select **Google BigQuery** as the target connection.

    ![ex_09_08](images/ex_09_08.png)